 This week, The Open is being played for the 145th time at the Royal Troon Golf Club in Scotland.
 It’s on the west side of Scotland and the wind and rain are most likely to serve up conditions that will be, at best, horrendous!
 The course is a true test of how well you know your golf shot and how to perform under trying conditions.
 Sometimes the rain is coming down horizontally as the wind there can be so strong.

-The Postage Stamp Par 3 is one tough hole.
-If you can imagine, the players need to use anything from a pitching wedge to a four iron to try to get it on the green, depending on how the wind is blowing!
-That’s C-R-A-Z-Y fun to watch!
+The Postage Stamp Par 3 is one tough hole – taking anything from a pitching wedge to a four iron, depending on the wind!

 Just think of the history of these Open courses.
 Royal Troon is a course that has seen little changes over the years other than a bit of lengthening.
 Most of the courses in the Royal and Ancient rotation look the same now as how they looked and played way back when Bobby Jones won in 1927 at St. Andrews or when Greg Norman won in 1986 at Turnberry — or even back to the very first playing!
 And who can forget wanting 59-year-old Tom Watson to finish off the playoff as a victor, only to see him beaten by Stewart Cink at the end?
 That was seven years ago, but I remember it like yesterday.

 Arnold Palmer was one of the first Americans in the “modern era” to play in The Open and it was he who encouraged all American players to cross the Atlantic and play golf the way it is meant to be played.
 It was a much different story for the Aussies, New Zealanders and South Africans – they have been coming to The Open forever, as they’ve been long-time members of the European Tour.

 We are in for some great entertainment at this year’s Open.
 I believe only a fifth of the players entered have played Royal Troon Golf Club before, and this will be a true test of all aspects of their games.